jtung0705/cse15l-lab-reports/lab1.md

 working directory after running command: /home/lecture1/messages

-I get this because if you type ``ls``, you just get what file names are in the directory there (but not the content) along with the directories names in it (but not what is inside the subdirectories), even if they have or don't have files.
+I get this because if you type ``ls``, you just get what file names and sub directories names is in the current directory (but not what is inside the subdirectories), even if the sub directories have or don't have files.
 Not an error.

 > ls directory